chaincodelabs/seminars/bitcoin-protocol-development/p2p.md

 1. Given the attack surface in P2P, is running a full node worth it?
 2. How many honest nodes do you need to be connected to be sure you are connected to the right network/blockchain?
+3. Does it make sense to have separate networks which are more resistant against p2p attacks, and regular nodes will keep at least one connection to them if they choose so?

 ### P2P Connections